dancewithtruth/boards/README.md

 cd boards
 ```

-Then run the `docker-compose.yml` file:
+To start the project and bring up all the necessary containers, execute the following:

 ```bash
 docker-compose up
 ```

 This will set up the database (:5432), server (:8080), and frontend (:3000) containers.
-The database migrations will be run when the container is run for the server image.
+The database migrations will be run when the container is created for the server.

-You may need to run `chmod +x ./start.sh` locally since your host machine is mounted onto the container and will need access to the `start.sh` script to start the backend server.

 ## Development